blazingkin/blz-ospl/README.md

 end
 ```

+See the [Extras folder](Extras) for more

 Reference Material
 ====

-Check out the [wiki on GitHub](https://github.com/blazingkin/blz-ospl/wiki) for details about the language and its standard library
+Check out the [Docs Site](https://docs.blazingk.in/) for details about the language and its standard library

 Language Hompage